atonixdev/smp-civic/README.md

 ---

-**Built with ❤️ by AtonixCorp for a more transparent and accountable world.**
+**Built with ❤️ by the SMP Civic community for a more transparent and accountable world.**